 Jocelyn Mackie is Co-CEO of Grand Challenges Canada, giving leadership and oversight to all aspects of the organization’s innovation platform, together with Co-CEO Karlee Silver.

-Prior to being appointed co-CEO, Ms. Mackie was Vice President Operations & General Counsel at GCC where she led the Finance, Operations, Legal, and Communications teams, providing leadership and oversight on the organization’s operations, funder relations, deal structuring and negotiations (on grant and non-grant financing deals), financial accountability and risk mitigation management, as well as providing legal and compliance oversight.
+Prior to being appointed Co-CEO, Ms. Mackie was Vice President of Operations & General Counsel at GCC, where she led the Finance, Operations, Legal and Communications teams, leading the organization’s operations, funder relations, deal structuring and negotiations (on grant and non-grant financing deals), financial accountability and risk mitigation management, as well as providing legal and compliance oversight.

-When not focused on saving and improving the lives of the most vulnerable, Ms. Mackie spends time with her entrepreneurial husband, three children and two step daughters (aged newborn to 18) at their home in Toronto, family cottage and cattle farm.
-In her spare time, she stays grounded by taking dance classes, and is active in her community church and children’s school.
+When not focused on enabling Bold Ideas With Big Impact®, Ms. Mackie spends time with her entrepreneurial husband, three children and two step daughters (aged 2 to 20) at their home in Toronto, family cottage and cattle farm.
+She stays grounded by taking dance classes, and is active in her community church and children’s school.